 - Mondays and Fridays are not much better than Thursday.

 - The best days to send newsletters are Wednesdays and Saturdays.

 And finally, test all of these findings with your audience first.
 These should be used a starting points for your newsletters, not absolutes.
-You can also use tools like Prime Time Messaging that find the perfect time for reaching out to your audience and optimize the delivery of your message accordingly.
+You can also use email services and tools like Prime Time Messaging, MailChimp, or another MailChimp alternative that find the perfect time for reaching out to your audience and optimize the delivery of your message accordingly.

 Get started and send your first newsletter today!